JonathanCass/batchmaker/README.md

 Recipe viewer with 4 categories.
 User's private recipes, Public recipes, User's favortie recipes and most popular recipes.
 When adding ingredients previously added ingredients are displayed and can be removed before commiting the step.
+Ability to log in.
+Logging in requires correct login and password.
+Default login is set as guest.
+Confirmation upon login displays
+current user's handle and avatar.

 Soon to be added.

-Ability to log in as an existing user or add a new one.
+Ability to add a new user.
+Ability on settings tab to change user's avatar.
-User's will have passwords and favorite recipes.
+User's will have favorite recipes.
 Visual overhaul of all buttons and inputs.